-Our customers use our products in Autonomous Mobility and ADAS applications, which present the risk of significant injury, including fatalities.
+Our customers use our products in ADAS and Autonomous Mobility applications, which present the risk of significant injury, including fatalities.
 We may be subject to claims if a product using our LiDAR technology is involved in an accident and persons are injured or purport to be injured.
 Similarly, our customers could be subjected to claims as a result of such accidents and bring legal claims against us to attempt to hold us liable.
-In addition, if lawmakers or governmental agencies were to determine that the use of our products or Autonomous Mobility or certain ADAS applications increased the risk of injury to all or a subset of our customers, they may pass laws or adopt regulations that limit the use of our products or increase our liability associated with the use of our products or that regulate the use of or delay the deployment of Autonomous Mobility and ADAS technology.
+In addition, if lawmakers or governmental agencies were to determine that the use of our products or certain ADAS applications or Autonomous Mobility increased the risk of injury to all or a subset of our customers, they may pass laws or adopt regulations that limit the use of our products or increase our liability associated with the use of our products or that regulate the use of or delay the deployment of ADAS and Autonomous Mobility technology.
 Any of these events could adversely affect our brand, relationships with customers, operating results or financial condition.